Edward Hyde, 1st Earl of Clarendon: Career: 1640 to 1660

 In April 1640, Hyde was elected Member of Parliament for both Shaftesbury and Wootton Bassett in the Short Parliament and chose to sit for Wootton Bassett.
-In November 1640 he was elected MP for Saltash in the Long Parliament, Hyde was at first a moderate critic of King Charles I, but became more supportive of the king after he began to accept reforming bills from Parliament.
+In November 1640 he was elected MP for Saltash in the Long Parliament, Hyde was at first a moderate critic of King Charles I, but became more supportive of the King after he began to accept reforming bills from Parliament.
 Hyde opposed legislation restricting the power of the King to appoint his own advisors, viewing it as unnecessary and an affront to the royal prerogative.
 He gradually moved over towards the royalist side, championing the Church of England and opposing the execution of the Earl of Strafford, Charles's primary adviser.
 Following the Grand Remonstrance of 1641, Hyde became an informal adviser to the King.
-He left London about 20 May 1642 and rejoined the king at York.
+He left London about 20 May 1642 and rejoined the King at York.
 In February 1643, Hyde was knighted and was officially appointed to the Privy Council; the following month he was made Chancellor of the Exchequer.

 Despite his own previous opposition to the King, he found it hard to forgive anyone, even a friend, who fought for Parliament, and he severed many personal friendships as a result.
 With the possible exception of John Pym, he detested all the Parliamentarian leaders, describing Oliver Cromwell as "a brave bad man" and John Hampden as a hypocrite, while Oliver St. John's "foxes and wolves" speech, in favour of the attainder of Strafford, he considered to be the depth of barbarism.
-His view of the conflict and of his opponents was undoubtedly coloured by the death of his best friend Lord Falkland at the First Battle of Newbury in September 1643.
+His view of the conflict and of his opponents was undoubtedly coloured by the death of his best friend Lucius Cary, 2nd Viscount Falkland at the First Battle of Newbury in September 1643.
 Hyde mourned his death, which he called "a loss most infamous and execrable to all posterity", to the end of his own life.